 Today’s buyers fall into two very different digital camps:

-- The under-30 crowd who are digitally native and raised on iPhones, infinite scroll, and pixel-perfect design.
+- The under-30 crowd who are digitally native and raised on mobile phones, infinite scroll, and pixel-perfect design.

-- The buyers 40 and up who are experienced professionals and expect structure, clarity, and purpose behind every click.
+- The buyers over 40 who are experienced professionals and expect structure, clarity, and purpose behind every click.

-If you want a website that serves both groups, designing a one-size-fits-all experience just won’t cut it: what excites one group can confuse the other.
+If you want a website that serves both groups, designing a one-size-fits-all just won’t cut it.
+That’s because what excites one group can confuse the other.
 And if you lean too hard in one direction, you risk losing the other.

-So, how do you build a website that has that fine balance and feels right to both groups?
+So, how do you build a website that’s the right balance and feels engaging for both groups?
 With smart web design.

-Let’s start by exploring in detail what younger and older buyers need from their website experience.
+Let’s start by exploring in detail what younger and older buyers need from a website, and how to satisfy them both.

 Younger Buyers: Design Like a Scroll-Native